 What Is Different About HDI PCBs?

-High Density Interconnected (HDI) printed circuit boards have made technological advancements in electronics possible.
+High Density Interconnected printed circuit boards (HDI PCB) have made technological advancements in electronics possible.
 They have been referred to under a variety of names: Sequence Build Up (SBU), Microvia Process (MVP), and Build Up Multilayer (BUM) boards, to name a few.
 Eventually the IPC (Association Connecting Electronics Industries) adopted the HDI term for consistent terminology across countries and industries.

 HDI PCBs possess technical characteristics of extremely high density routing interconnections and make high density of components possible.
 These attributes contribute to the high performance and light weight of HDI boards that make them ideal for powering today’s devices.
 HDI PCBs are a perfect solution for the shrinking footprint of electronics technology, comprising the core components of such technical marvels as laptop computers, tablets, smart phones, and even wearable technology such as fitness bands and virtual reality devices.